kiranp/ephemeral_message_service/Design.md

 This API service provides a simple Web UI for posting message, and retrieving them. http://159.203.228.191/

-* User management
+* User management:
 User Model/Auth/Validation is not explored in current implementation as it is not listed as a requirement.
+NOTE: Username validation, case validation (in POST /chats/:username request) is not implemented in this version.
 Django makes it pretty easy to set it up though.

 REST API
 ----------